 When a tooth is lost, there are several ways to restore the functionality of the mouth.
 Virginia Beach and Chesapeake area patients can choose crowns, bridges, or dentures, all of which allows them to smile and bite.
 However, dental implants are the most realistic, long-lasting, and durable tooth replacement solution.
-These are small, titanium screws that are inside of the jawbone and act as a new tooth root, providing a solid base for a fake tooth.
+These are small, titanium screws that are inside of the jawbone and act as a new tooth root, providing a solid base for a prosthetic tooth.

 What Are Dental Implants?